phiresky/procedural-cities/presentation.md

 If a new segment

-- is near an existing street:  Shorten and create intersection
+- is near an existing street:  Adjust endpoint and create intersection

 . . .